Segment 3

 Community Gathering Space at 3D-B Pond

-This new public space will overlook 3D-B Pond, which is a stormwater facility.
-The latest installation for the project was the Duperon FlexRake at 3D-B Pond.
+This new public space overlooks 3D-B Pond, which is a stormwater facility.
+The stormwater project includes a Duperon FlexRake system.

 The Duperon FlexRake is part of the innovative stormwater treatment facility and is a mechanical screen system that helps keep trash from entering the central drainage ditch.
 The FlexRake is installed at the 3D-B Pnod in the box-culvert drainage system the conveys stormwater from the St. Augustine Branch, including flows from upstream of the Capital Cascades Trail.
 As litter flows with stormwater through the box culvert underneath FAMU Way, it will get caught in the bars of the large rake and pulled out of the stormwater system and into a waste dumpster.
 The treated stormwater will be discharged into the Central Drainage Ditch that flows to Lake Henrietta.